andyswings/EstiSketch/README.md

   Manual point-by-point room drawing is now supported, allowing precise control over room shapes.
   Double-click inside a closed wall loop to automatically create a room, streamlining the process of defining enclosed spaces.

+- **Pointer Tool:**
+  The pointer tool currently supports two methods of selection.
+    1. Selection of single wall segments or room vertices.
+    2. Box selection or clicking and dragging to select multiple items at once.
+  Selection can be extended by holding the shift key and selecting additional segments or vertices.

 - **Pan Tool:**
   The pan tool works as expected, allowing you to smoothly move around your drawing.